Exclusive: Peugeot family ready to step aside for GM - sources

 Peugeot will need another capital injection and must lay the groundwork this year, people familiar with the matter said, even if the company sticks to its goal of halving operating cash consumption to 1.5 billion euros in 2013.

-Exploratory discussions about selling a 30 percent stake to a consortium led by Dongfeng Motor Group were inconclusive, the sources said, and would anyway have taken too long.
+Exploratory discussions about selling a 30 percent stake to a consortium led by Dongfeng Motor Group (0489.HK) were inconclusive, the sources said, and would anyway have taken too long.
 Dongfeng declined to comment.

 "PSA will need to present a new industrial plan for people to underwrite a capital increase, and the only hope is GM," one said.
-"They (GM) are ready to inject more money if they can control the business, integrate Peugeot and Opel and rationalise production."
+"They (GM) are ready to inject more money if they can control the business, integrate Peugeot and Opel and rationalize production."

 PLAYING HARD BALL

-GM is "playing hard ball" by holding out for assurances that it would be able to cut plants and jobs at reasonable cost, another person said, adding that no plan is likely to surface before German elections in September.
+GM is "playing hardball" by holding out for assurances that it would be able to cut plants and jobs at reasonable cost, another person said, adding that no plan is likely to surface before German elections in September.

 The U.S. carmaker has drawn criticism from some shareholders over the initial Peugeot investment.
 GM halved the book value of its stake in a February writedown.